Lead Friendly

 Compliance at Lead Friendly

 This page is a plain-language summary.
 Binding terms are in our Acceptable Use Policy and Terms of Service.
 You are responsible for your own consent posture and the legality of the campaigns you run.
-We're responsible for the platform-level guardrails that keep the technically-permitted channel from becoming a regulatory disaster.
+We're responsible for the platform-level guardrails that ensure every outbound communication meets the applicable consent and disclosure rules.

 What we enforce at the platform layer